-As of April 3, 2020, Varex's total combined indebtedness was approximately \$383 million (net of deferred loan costs).
-The borrowings under Varex's credit facilities bear interest at floating interest rates.
-As part of its overall risk management practices, Varex entered into financial derivatives, particularly interest rate swaps designed as cash flow hedges, to hedge the floating LIBOR interest rate on \$247.5 million of its debt.
+As of July 3, 2020, Varex's total combined indebtedness was approximately \$417.1 million (net of \$57.4 million of debt discount and deferred loan costs).
+The borrowings under Varex's Credit Agreement bear interest at floating interest rates and borrowings under the Convertible Notes bear interest at a fixed rate of 4.00%.
+As part of its overall risk management practices, Varex entered into financial derivatives, particularly interest rate swaps designed as cash flow hedges, to hedge the floating LIBOR interest rate on \$241.9 million of its debt.
 As a result, Varex will be exposed to fluctuations in interest rates to the extent of the balance of its borrowings under the LIBOR-based portion of its credit facilities.